selfuryon/netdev/docs/api.rst

 Overview
 ========

-Netdev is an asynchronous library for working with network devices.
+Asynchronous multi-vendor library for interacting with network devices.
 For each vendor you should use separate class for working.
 For this purpose are used Factory method :func:`create`.
 In params for this method you should specify device_type for correct working.
 Sample of working is: